rubygarage/rubygarage.github.com/slides/capybara.markdown

 require 'capybara/rails'
 ```

-Just the following line down the file `rails_helper.rb`
+We need include a support folder for rspec.
+Add following line down the file rails_helper.rb this will tell rails to load the modules under the `spec/support`.

 spec/rails_helper.rb <!-- .element: class="filename" -->